easysoft/zentaoatf/README.md

 ## Licenses

-All SERVER SIDE source code is licensed under the [Z PUBLIC LICENSE](LICENSE.md).
+All source code is licensed under the [Z PUBLIC LICENSE](LICENSE.md).